Understanding the basics of margin trading

 Rules and regulations

-To set up a margin account at E*TRADE, you’ll need to fund that account with at least $2,000 of margin equity.
-Margin equity consists of cash plus the market value of marginable securities in the account.
+To open a margin account, you’ll need to fund that account with at least $2,000 of equity.
+Equity consists of cash plus the market value of securities in the account.

 What are the risks?